BenjaminWFox/nextjs-base/README.md

 The additional configuration includes:

 - Linting with ESLint
-- Testing with Jest & Testing Library React, and
+- Testing with Jest & Testing Library React
 - Aliased Paths/Absolute Imports.

 All steps for configuration are [documented in this tutorial]().